grongierisc/formation-template/README.md

 Storage classes in IRIS extends the type `%Persistent`.
 They will be saved in the intern database.

-In our `Formation/Table/Formation.cls` file we have :
+In our `Formation/Table/Formation.cls` file we have:
 ```objectscript
 Class Formation.Table.Formation Extends %Persistent
 {